lonelycoder306/plox/docs/Instructions.md

     is 2:
         print 2; // This will also run.
   ```
-* To exit from fallthrough (in case you only which to run a certain number of consecutive cases), add the keyword `end` at the end of the case you wish to stop after:
+* To exit from fallthrough (in case you only wish to run a certain number of consecutive cases), add the keyword `end` at the end of the case you wish to stop after:
   ```
   match (1)
     is 1: